bankfrick/webapi-docs/source/index.html.md

 title: Bank Frick webAPI Documentation

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
+  - shell--sandbox: sandbox
-  - javascript
+  - shell--production: production

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://github.com/bankfrick/webapi-docs' target='_blank'>Edit on GitHub</a>

 includes:
   - errors